Montenegrins: Modern era

 Although Montenegrins comprised one of the smallest ethnic groups in the state (2.5% in 1971), they were the most overrepresented ethnic group in the Yugoslav bureaucracy, military, and communist party organs.
 In the Yugoslav People's Army, 19% of general officers and 30% of colonels were ethnic Montenegrins.
 Among party elites, Montenegrins made up 16% to 21% of senior officials throughout the existence of communist Yugoslavia, and comprised a similar portion of the state's diplomatic corps.
 Montenegrins were over-represented among Yugoslavia's elite, largely due to the pre-war strength of the Communist Party of Montenegro, the high proportion of Montenegrins among Partisan commanders and Central Committee members during the war, and a historically militaristic culture.
 During this period, ethnic Montenegrins also held about 15% of government jobs in Yugoslavia.

 Language

-In the census held in 2023, 71.4% of ethnic Montenegrins in Montenegro declared Montenegrin as their native language, 22.9% Serbian and 2.9% indicated Serbo-Croatian.
+In the census held in 2023, 71.4% of ethnic Montenegrins in Montenegro declared Montenegrin as their native language, 22.9% declared Serbian and 2.9% declared Serbo-Croatian.